vanderbiltrobotics/ros_phoenix/README.md

 # ros_phoenix
-## **This project is a work in progress and has not been tested with real hardware**
 This project contains a ROS2 package for interfacing with CTRE motor controllers.
 It provides components for controlling Victor SPXs, Talon SRXs, and Falcon 500s.
 It uses the SocketCAN driver for communicating with these devices over a CAN bus.
+This version takes advantage of ROS2 features such as composition and improved parameter system.

 ## Cloning and Building
 1. Clone the package into a ROS2 workspace